I want to extend my expiring work permit, but I don’t have a new LMIA or CAQ yet. What should I do?

 - including a copy of the receipt confirmation number, if the request was made online

 - indicating, in the section Details of Intended Work in Canada of the work permit application,

 - the date the LMIA/CAQ request was sent,

 - the office it was sent to,

 - the confirmation number for the submission, if available.

-You must contact our Call Centre with the LMIA/CAQ confirmation number within 2 months of the date your application was received; otherwise your application could be refused.
+You must send us proof that you’ve received the LMIA or CAQ within 60 days of the date your application was received.
+If not, your application could be refused.

 Answers others found useful